mindreframer/agentpm/@specs/EPIC_4_ex5_SPECIFICATION.md

-# EPIC-5 SPECIFICATION: Test Management & Event Logging
+# EPIC-4 SPECIFICATION: Test Management & Event Logging

 ## Overview

-**Epic ID:** 5
+**Epic ID:** 4
 **Name:** Test Management & Event Logging
 **Duration:** 3-4 days
 **Status:** pending
 **Priority:** high
-**Depends On:** Epic 1 (Foundation), Epic 2 (Query Commands), Epic 3 (Epic Lifecycle), Epic 4 (Task & Phase Management)
+**Depends On:** Epic 1 (Foundation), Epic 2 (Query Commands), Epic 3 (Epic Lifecycle)

 **Goal:** Implement comprehensive test status tracking and detailed event logging capabilities, enabling agents to manage test outcomes and maintain detailed activity timelines for development transparency and handoff purposes.

 ## Business Context

-Epic 5 is identified in the roadmap as one of the "most important epics" alongside Epic 4.
+Epic 4 is identified in the roadmap as one of the "most important epics" alongside Epic 5.
 It provides agents with the ability to track test results and log detailed development activities.
 This epic is crucial for maintaining development quality through test management and ensuring comprehensive documentation of all development activities through rich event logging.
 The combination of test tracking and event logging provides complete visibility into both the quality and process aspects of development work.

 ## User Stories